Area & Perimeter

 b) Area: 96 square metres (m²)

-a) Perimeter of a rectangle = 2 × (length + width)
+a) Perimeter = 2 × (length + width)

 Perimeter = 2 × (12m + 8m) = 2 × 20m = 40m.

-b) Area of a rectangle = length × width
+b) Area = length × width

 Area = 12m × 8m = 96m².